tds333/simver/SimpleVersioning.rst

 FAQ
 ---

+**What is the difference to Semantic versioning?**

+It has simpler pre-release specifiers and allows also to omit the PATCH number.
+You can see it as a refinement and simplification to Semantic versioning.

 **How should I deal with revisions in the 0.y.z initial development phase?**

 The simplest thing to do is start your initial development release at 0.1